mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 That's why for circumstances, all we have to do is, first, we have to throw away all involvements, and also cease all affairs.
 At that time, we cut [them] off; sit.
 Completely we are free from circumstances.
 But it doesn't mean that we destroy circumstances; circumstances are existent, but they don't bother you.
 Circumstances just exist.

 A point is, usually we are completely tossed away by circumstances.
-That's why [Dogen](glossary#dogen) [says that] in [zazen](glossary#zazen), we have to first be free from circumstances.
+That's why [Dogen](glossary#dogen) says that in [zazen](glossary#zazen), we have to first be free from circumstances.
 That's why we have to throw away, cease all affairs and all involvements.
 This is the first thing we have to do.

 And then, second, he mentions that we have to make arrangement of the sensory world.
 So, let's fix it.
 Let's choose the room; not dark, not bright.
 That is the sensory world.

 ##### 7:52

-Also [there] is regulation of the body; so we have to have full lotus or half lotus [position], and hands in the position of the [mudra](glossary#mudra).
+Also there is regulation of the body; so we have to have full lotus or half lotus position, and hands in the position of the [mudra](glossary#mudra).
 And also, finally, we have to sit in the proper way, immobile.

 Even though you sit quietly, your body is always shaking and moving, because there is a certain gap between [zazen](glossary#zazen) and you.
 That is what is called [suki](glossary#suki) in Japanese – seam.
 A seam is a crack, or [pivot]; a crack between the two objects.
 At that time, immediately you can see mental or psychological agitation; mental or psychological agitation immediately becomes the physical wave.
 That's why if you sit quietly, you don't see it, but actually you move always.

 So, sit in the proper way, immobile.
 Immobile means, just sit.
 Physically, and also mentally, psychologically, you must be completely one with zazen, sitting.
 Because, if you have a mental, psychological gap, slip, or crack between two objects, you and zazen, it means that ... when attention slackens, certain signs of laxity appear.
 That is called seam or crack; and then immediately, your body is moving.
 So, that means it's not real zazen; [the] continuation is broken up.
 At that time, you can create a seam.

 That is mental or psychological agitation.
 That's why we have to do zazen with, what?
 Not the mind first, but the body: legs, hands, and the whole body.
-But [the body] is really related with mind, number five; it's very closely related.
+But the body is really related with mind, number five; it's very closely related.
 That's why if there is mental, psychological agitation or a crack, the body shows something.

-So, if you do [zazen](glossary#zazen), immediately that is really closely connected with number six, [total personality], because if you become one with zazen physically, there is no sign of oneness between zazen and you.
+So, if you do [zazen](glossary#zazen), immediately that is really closely connected with number six, total personality, because if you become one with zazen physically, there is no sign of oneness between zazen and you.
 Very naturally, there is no sign of concentration.
 That means you are connected with something which you have, number six: manifestation of total personality.
 You can manifest very naturally.

 That's why we do [zazen](glossary#zazen) physically first.

 ##### 12:36

-And then fourth, if you do zazen concentrating with the breath, the regulation of the breath leads [the] internal organs to work smoothly, very naturally.
+And then fourth, if you do zazen concentrating with the breath, the regulation of the breath leads the internal organs to work smoothly, very naturally.
 The amount of oxygen spent is less than usual, and also carbonic acid gas is produced less than usual – well, sort of like this, if you control the breath.

 "If you control" means if you pay careful attention to your breath, very naturally your breath is going to slow down a little bit.
 But when you inhale, the inhale is a little faster, and the exhale is a little slower, slower and longer; because when you see the wave itself, when you exhale, it's pretty easy to create a mental, psychological crack.
 Through the psychological crack, you see there is something missing, because that mental crack means that the continuation is broken up.
 Attention slackens, and naturally certain signs of laxity appear.
 That is called [suki](glossary#suki), or crack.

 You have to... completely ... concentrate on taking care of your breath, becoming one with breath.
 And then simultaneously, by the regulation of the breath, you are closely related with total personality, very naturally, because physically this goes very well.

 That's why, if you concentrate, which is called practicing [samadhi](glossary#samadhi) (one-pointedness) – through the regulation of the body, through the regulation of the breath, you can experience very naturally: calmness, tranquility.
-And then, you experience enlightenment, [the] highest [spirit] of life.
+And then, you experience enlightenment, the highest [spirit] of life.

 This is in [Hinayana](glossary#hinayana) or [Mahayana](glossary#mahayana) [Buddhism]; everybody.
 All the \[kinds of] [Buddhism](glossary#buddhism), Hinayana and Mahayana, emphasize this kind of [zazen](glossary#zazen).